CoccaGuo/Detectron2-Simple-Deployment/readme.md

 $ docker run -d -p 5000:5000 cocca/co_detect
 ```

-Open your browser and goto `localhost:5000`.
+Open your browser and goto `localhost:5000`, or labview open client.

 ## What's more
-This project may only works with my model.
+This project may only works with this model.
 Act with mildly caution.